FINANCIAL INFORMATION: Winter Session - 2015

-The University of Delaware bills students for tuition, fees, and other charges electronically through our My Finances online billing site, available at
+The University of Delaware provides access to your student account through your My Finances online student financing site, available at

-Billing notification is sent via email to the student's UDEL-email and any preferred billing email listed on UDSIS, so new students must establish a pin and email account at the time of registration to receive these notifications.
+Notification of account charges is sent via email to the student's UDEL email, so new students must establish a pin and email account at the time of registration to receive these notifications.
 Students also have the option of granting My Finances access to an authorized party through the Parent/Guardian Services site.
-Students and authorized users can then access the ebill and current account activity from the My Finances site throughout the term.
-(See

-for frequently asked questions and/or to submit your question,or call a Student Financial Services advisor at (302) 831-2126.
+for frequently asked questions and/or to submit your question online, or call a Student Financial Services advisor at (302) 831-2126.

 - Matriculated students are charged tuition based on their classification and program.